California Brain Injury Lawyers

 There are several ways to calculate a pain and suffering award, such as the multiplier or per diem methods.
 However, it’s up to the jury’s discretion which to use and whether to use any.

 Brain injuries are often “catastrophic” in the eyes of the court, meaning they have serious effects on the victim.
-For example, if an accident victim suffers a life-changing injury that prevents them from returning to work or having the same quality of life they previously enjoyed, the courts may award significant compensation for these devastating losses.
+For example, suppose an accident victim suffers a life-changing injury that prevents them from returning to work or having the same quality of life they previously enjoyed.
+In that case, the courts may award significant compensation for these devastating losses.

 A TBI doesn’t automatically qualify as a disability.
 It still depends on how severe your brain injury is.